Click the plus icons to find out more about each category.

 COMMUNITY GRANTS – TEXAS – MULTI-YEAR COMMITMENT PROGRAMS

 As the Board and staff of EFF began learning more about the needs of the North Texas community and of the potential impact that a significant dollar commitment over a multi-year period can have on non-profit institutions, an expansion of EFF’s granting philosophy was implemented.
-Beginning in 2006, EFF identified 9 North Texas institutions to receive a total of $6.2 million over the seven year period from 2006 to 2012.
+Beginning in 2006, EFF identified 9 North Texas institutions to receive a total of $6.16 million over the seven year period from 2006 to 2012.
 These multi-year commitments signaled the belief of EFF in the importance of education (human rights education, arts education, access to education), the support and empowerment of women and girls, the power of play and participation in sport, and the rights of animals.
 In 2013, EFF extended this multi-year commitment program with continuing grants to 2 institutions dedicated to education in human rights and to education in gender rights.
-Since 2006, EFF has granted $8.6 million to Multi-Year Commitment Programs.
+Since 2006, EFF has granted a total of $9.61 million to Multi-Year Commitment Programs in Texas.

 COMMUNITY GRANTS – COLORADO

 In 2009, EFF expanded its community grant making program to the state of Colorado.
 Grants in Colorado have primarily focused on Human Services, Arts & Culture and Animal Rights.
 Between 2009 and today, EFF has granted $2.06 million to organizations serving the needs of the Colorado community.

 MISSION WITHOUT BORDERS – ACROSS THE UNITED STATES